lanterndata/docs/06-lantern-cli/03-index.md

     --ef 64 \
     --metric-kind l2sq \
     --out /tmp/index.usearch \
+    --remote-database
     --import
 ```

 After this the index will be created and imported to your database, even if the database is on remote server!
+If you are on the same server that your database is located you can omit `--remote-database` option, so it will use the local file from `--out` option.

 **Make sure to provide database uri with superuser**